Signynt/signynts-darkroom-shortcut/README.md

 	- If you are DSLR scanning, open the folder called `DSLR Scanning` and install `Convert to TIFF.workflow`
 4. Open the folder called `Macros` and install the dust removal macro for your image editing software
 	- If you are using Affinity Photo, install `Signynt's Darkroom Shortcut.afmacros` by double clicking it
-	- If you are using Photoshop, install `Signynt's Darkroom Shortcut.atn` by double clicking it
+	- If you are using Photoshop, install `Signynt's Darkroom Shortcut.atn`
+		1. Open a new Finder window and press `Cmd` + `Shift` + `G`
+		2. Type in `/Library/Application Support/Adobe/Adobe Photoshop 2022/Presets/Actions` and hit enter to open your Photoshop Actions folder
+		3. Move `Signynt's Darkroom Shortcut.atn` into the `Actions` folder
+		4. Restart Photoshop
 6. Install the scripts:

 Open Finder and in the Menu Bar select `Go > Go to Folder` and type  `usr/local/bin`, then hit enter.
 This will open up the `bin` folder.